CTS Education and Culture: History

-switched to high-definition broadcasting of China Television Education and Culture Channel.
+switched to high-definition broadcasting of CTS Education and Culture Channel.

-In July 2015, China Television cooperated with the Taiwan Vietnamese New Residents Association.
-Starting from August 3 of the same year, China Television selected 6 to 7 reports in "China Television Lunchtime News" every day.
+In July 2015, Chinese Television System cooperated with the Taiwan Vietnamese New Residents Association.
+Starting from August 3 of the same year, CTS selected 6 to 7 reports in "CTS Lunchtime News" every day.
 Chien Chi Wing, the husband of the famous Vietnamese teacher Chen Huangfeng, convened Southeast Asian students Immediate translation and dubbing, China Television Education and Culture Channel broadcasts news in Vietnamese, Indonesian and Thai for ten minutes each at 19:00, 20:00 and 21:00 every Monday to Friday.
 This is the first time in the history of Taiwan terrestrial television to broadcast news in Southeast Asian languages.

-On October 1, 2015, China Television Education and Culture Channel officially changed its name to "China Television Education and Culture Channel".
+On October 1, 2015, CTS Education and Culture Channel officially changed its name to "CTS Education and Culture Channel".

 On January 18, 2017, the 732nd committee meeting of the National Communications Commission (NCC) approved the operation plan of China Television Comprehensive Entertainment Channel to be changed into Congress Channel 1 and Congress Channel 2, China Television News and Information Channel, China Television Education and Culture The station upgraded to a high-definition standard (HD) broadcast plan.
-On February 3, China Television Education and Culture Station officially upgraded to high-definition (HD) broadcast on terrestrial television.
+On February 3, CTS Education and Culture Station officially upgraded to high-definition (HD) broadcast on terrestrial television.

 On October 16, 2017, in order to continue the craze of the 2017 Universiade, the Sports Administration of the Ministry of Education commissioned China Television to launch a "Sports Events Channel".
-China Television Education and Culture Station will broadcast sports events at fixed times; Su Fangyu, Engineering Department Manager of China Television, said, China Television has applied to the NCC to change the operation plan of China Television Education and Culture Channel, and the China Television Education and Culture Channel is scheduled to be renamed "China Television Education, Sports and Culture Channel".
+CTS Education and Culture Station will broadcast sports events at fixed times; Su Fangyu, Engineering Department Manager of CTS, said, CTS has applied to the NCC to change the operation plan of CTS Education and Culture Channel, and the CTS Education and Culture Channel is scheduled to be renamed "CTS Education, Sports and Culture Channel".

-On December 15, 2017, China Television Education and Culture Channel officially changed its name to "China Television Education, Sports and Culture Channel".
+On December 15, 2017, CTS Education and Culture Channel officially changed its name to "CTS Education, Sports and Culture Channel".